espressif/esp-idf/docs/en/api-reference/peripherals/gptimer.rst

 For most of the use cases of GPTimer, you should set up the alarm action before starting the timer, except for the simple wall-clock scenario, where a free running timer is enough.
 To set up the alarm action, you should configure several members of :cpp:type:`gptimer_alarm_config_t` based on how you make use of the alarm event:

--  :cpp:member:`gptimer_alarm_config_t::alarm_count` sets the target count value that will trigger the alarm event.
+- :cpp:member:`gptimer_alarm_config_t::alarm_count` sets the target count value that triggers the alarm event.
 You should also take the counting direction into consideration when setting the alarm value.
 Specially, :cpp:member:`gptimer_alarm_config_t::alarm_count` and :cpp:member:`gptimer_alarm_config_t::reload_count` cannot be set to the same value when :cpp:member:`gptimer_alarm_config_t::auto_reload_on_alarm` is true, as keeping reload with a target alarm count is meaningless.

 - :cpp:member:`gptimer_alarm_config_t::reload_count` sets the count value to be reloaded when the alarm event happens.
 This configuration only takes effect when :cpp:member:`gptimer_alarm_config_t::auto_reload_on_alarm` is set to true.

 - :cpp:member:`gptimer_alarm_config_t::auto_reload_on_alarm` flag sets whether to enable the auto-reload feature.
 If enabled, the hardware timer will reload the value of :cpp:member:`gptimer_alarm_config_t::reload_count` into counter immediately when an alarm event happens.

 To make the alarm configurations take effect, you should call :cpp:func:`gptimer_set_alarm_action`.
 Especially, if :cpp:type:`gptimer_alarm_config_t` is set to ``NULL``, the alarm function will be disabled.